Asplund-Samuelsson/POPPY/README.md

 ### [!]
-NOTICE TO USERS: POPPY now (v0.1.3-alpha) uses the offline Equlibrator-API to obtain thermodynamic data.
+NOTICE TO USERS: POPPY now (v0.1.3-alpha) uses the offline Equilibrator-API to obtain thermodynamic data.
 Please refrain from using older versions to access Equilibrator due to capacity constraints of that server.

 ![alt text](poppy.png "Prospecting Optimal Pathways with PYthon")